 Kent Recursive Calculator, aka Kent Recursive Calculator, is a programming language created in 1981.
 KRC (Kent Recursive Calculator) is a lazy functional language developed by David Turner from November 1979 to October 1981 based on SASL, with pattern matching, guards and ZF expressions (now more usually called list comprehensions).
 Two implementations of KRC were written: David Turner's original one in BCPL running on EMAS, and Simon J. Croft's later one in C under Unix, and KRC was the main language used for teaching functional programming at the University of Kent at Canterbury (UK) from 1982 to 1985.
 Read more on Wikipedia...

 - Kent Recursive Calculator first appeared in 1981

 - See also: bcpl, c, unix, isbn

-- I have 25 facts about Kent Recursive Calculator. what would you like to know? email me and let me know how I can help.
+- Have a question about Kent Recursive Calculator not answered here?
+Email me and let me know how I can help.